aamrits/frontend-interview-questions/css-questions.md

 #### Q39
 ### 🍄 What are some of the things you would test while doing accessibility testing?

+1. Keyboard Navigation: Ensure all interactive elements are accessible via keyboard.
+2. Screen Reader Compatibility: Check how content is read by screen readers.
+3. Contrast Ratio: Verify text/background contrast ratios are high enough for readability.
+4. Alt Text for Images: Ensure all images have appropriate alt text.
+5. Form Labels: Verify that all form inputs have associated labels.
+6. ARIA Roles and Attributes: Use ARIA roles to provide additional context to assistive technologies.
+7. Responsive Design: Ensure the site is accessible on all devices and screen sizes.
+8. Focus Management: Ensure the focus is correctly managed and visible.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>